franzos/nostr-ts/README.md

 1. `discovered-relays.json` with all valid relays
 2. `discovered-relays-error.json` with all invalid relays

-This is what an excerpt of `discovered-relays.json` looks like:
+This is what an excerpt of `discovered-relays.json` looks like (a more complete one is included in this repo):

 ```json
 [